 Think about it.
 If Paragraph #3.4 is not true, then Israel could wipe out Canada with nuclear weapons, since there are probably sleeper cells of terrorists, right here!
 I'm not saying Israel would do that.
 I'm saying that logically, if you remove Paragraph #3.4, nuking Canada becomes totally consistent!
 You've just torpedoed your credibility, and sunk a Christian ship.
 Which is why I claim we have to avoid "loose lips", i.e. policy statements that are missing some pieces.

 I would also be very careful with expressions like "Islamo-fascists".
 We are Christians, and we firmly believe that even the very worst Muslim terrorists are potential Christian saints.
 Yes, terrorists are very evil and God will send them to Hell if they don't repent.
 But terrorists are also men who can change their minds and mend their ways.
 Yes, we are justified to use lethal force against terrorists, when no other means are available.
 But every terrorist has a guardian angel that sees the Face of God continually [Mt 18:10], an angel who works overtime to try to convert that terrorist.
 Yes, there are some stupid Catholic Priests who use God's Mercy as an excuse to gloss over horrible crimes.
-But the fact God is infinite Justice doesn't eliminate the fact God is also infinite Mercy [Lk 15:4].
+But the fact God is infinite Justice doesn't eliminate the fact God is also infinite Mercy [Lc 15:4].
 Yes, in a way, "terrorists are monsters".
-But we mustn't forget that today's terrorist is often yesterday's innocent child who was raised in poverty and indoctrinated by radicals, which made it more difficult (but not impossible) for him to accept God's Grace, later on in life.
+But we mustn't forget that today's terrorist is often yesterday's innocent child who was raised into a totalitarian politico-religious system, which made it more difficult (but not impossible) for him to accept God's Grace, later on in life.
 Yes, we have to fight against terrorism.
 But we also have to remember Christ who told us: "Love your enemies, and pray for those who persecute you" [Mt 5:44].

 Terrorism is bad.
 Very bad.
-I was once in the military, and if the Israeli army invites me to come and fight by their side against Hezbollah, I just might enroll again.
+I was once in the military, and if the Israeli army invites me to come and fight by their side against Hezbollah, I'll probably enroll again.
 That being said, I must never forget that when I see a bloodthirsty terrorist on TV, I should always say:

 "There, but for the Grace of God, go I."